 The purpose of the Internship Office is to ensure students are informed about internships and the summer fellowship process.
 Internship office representatives will also assist students with identifying, applying, and securing internships that help them further explore their academic interests and determine their professional pursuits.

-Students can participate in scholarly projects and collaborate with faculty members to gain valuable skills in their field.
-Opportunities are available in ALL areas of study.
+Students can participate in scholarly research projects and collaborate with faculty members to gain valuable skills in their field through the Undergraduate Research office.

 Furman University provides anything but a confined learning experience.
-From implementing faculty-led study away programs to creating a welcoming home for international exchange students and scholars, the David and Leighan Rinker Center for Study Away and International Education will expose you to a wide variety of cultures, experiences, ideas, and people.
+From implementing faculty-led study away programs to creating a welcoming home for international exchange students and scholars, the Rinker Center for Study Away and International Education will expose you to a wide variety of cultures, experiences, ideas, and people.

 Heller Service Corps is engaged learning at its best.
 Through the years, thousands of Furman students have brought their talents to the community through service and have affected the lives of countless people.
 The work of Heller Service Corps is a lasting legacy of Furman’s commitment to engaging students and serving the community.

 The Office of Pre-Professional Advising offers specialized advising for students interested in pursuing careers in healthcare and in law.
-Students can receive help with general advising, assistance with graduate applications, and gaining experience.
+Students can receive help through general advising and assistance with graduate applications.

 The Institute for the Advancement of Community Health (IACH) connects the Furman campus to the greater community to advance education and research devoted to supporting and improving health.
-The institute provides a framework for students, faculty, and community partners to convene and collaborate to positively impact the public health of the Greenville and beyond.
-IACH was established at Furman during the spring of 2016.
-It grew out of the partnership Furman had established with Prisma Health and other community organizations.
+IACH was established at Furman during the spring of 2016 and grew out of the partnership Furman established with Prisma Health and other community organizations.
 Through support from these partnerships, students are connected to health-related internships, research, and mentorship opportunities.

 Gain valuable transferable skills through working on campus.
 Jobs are available in multiple departments with a variety of responsibilities.
-Find a job.
+Search on campus student jobs in Workday.